 MD Content.Word

-Note: Here, the Content.Word folder was already present.
-However, If it wouldn’t have been, this command would have created a new one.
+Note: In this case, the Content.Word folder was already present.
+However, if it had not been, this command would have created a new one.

 - Restart your PC and access the Word documents now, without any problem.

-Setting the correct location for the temporary internet files is necessary; otherwise, Word cannot locate them and will give the work file error.
+Setting the correct location for the temporary internet files is necessary; otherwise, Word cannot locate them and will display the work file error.

-Fortunately, the steps for this method are pretty straightforward and are as follows:
+Fortunately, the steps for this method are pretty straightforward, as follows:

 - Open Run with Win + R and type: inetcpl.cpl